 The entire length (81) miles of the Sugar River in Wisconsin is designated as an Exceptional Resource Water (ERW).
-Yet sections are impaired for excessive phosphorus due to point source discharges by wastewater treatment facility (e.g. City of Brodhead) and non-point source runoff from agriculture fields and barnyards into tributary streams feeding into the river.
+Yet sections are impaired for excessive phosphorus due to point source discharges by wastewater treatment facility (e.g. City of Brodhead) and non-point source runoff from agricultural fields and barnyards into tributary streams feeding into the river.
 The section of the river within the subwatershed, Decatur Lake and the Mill Race, are all impaired for phosphorus and have been placed on the WDNR's 303d impaired waters list.

 Why is "Sugar Creek" part of the subwatershed's name and not "Sugar River" as the river figures dominantly in this subwatershed, and nowhere within is there a Sugar Creek?
 As it turns out Sugar Creek and Sugar River are one and the same.
-On early maps the river was referred to as Sugar Creek.
+On early maps, the river was referred to as Sugar Creek.
 Mystery solved!

 For a printable PDF map of Decatur Lake - Sugar Creek Subwatershed click here.